Portrayed By: John Goodman

 - Red Oni, Blue Oni: The more reserved blue to Cole's erratic red.

 - Those Two Guys: With Cole.
 Subverted when Cole tries to sacrifice himself to kill Ramarak.

-- Vitriolic Best Buds: With Cole, having to chide him when the latter eats beans after a fight or lights up a cigarette in a danger zone.
+- Vitriolic Best Buds: With Cole, whom he chides for nonchalantly eating beans after their first encounter with Kong and lighting up a cigarette in a danger zone.

-- You Have Got to Be Kidding Me!: His overall reaction to Cole eating a can of beans despite being knocked out of the sky by a giant ape.
+- You Have GOT to Be Kidding Me!: His overall reaction to Cole opening a can of beans despite having been knocked out of the sky by Kong only a few minutes prior.

 Portrayed By: Shea Whigham